w3f/Grants-Program/rfps/alternative_polkadot_host_implementations.md

 - Consensus engine for GRANDPA and BABE.
 - Wasm interpreter and virtual machine.
 - Low level primitives for a blockchain, such as cryptographic primitives like hash functions.
-- Availability & Validity components
+- Availability & Validity components to support parachains.